yahoo/VerizonVideoPartnerSDK-iOS/tutorials/README.md

 ### Specific Notes for tvOS Apps

-The OVPSDK supports tvOS with the same source framework as iOS.
+The VVPSDK supports tvOS with the same source framework as iOS.
 We are utilising `AVPlayerViewController` for both content and advertisement playback.
 Controls also used from this class.
 As expected - no customisation of UI is allowed for tvOS implementation.

 Because there is no way to tap on the screen, you cannot access the ad URL.
 Additionally, tvOS has no support for web views – so there would be no consistent way to render the ad URL.

 <a name="tutorial-5"></a>
 ## Tutorial 5: Playing Videos on tvOS

 This tutorial sample shows you how to do many of the same things as iOS as described above in [Tutorial 1](#tutorial-1), but for tvOS.
-In terms of the OVPSDK, the biggest difference is that you cannot use the default Custom Controls UX with tvOS – you must use the built-in `AVPlayerViewController` controls.
+In terms of the VVPSDK, the biggest difference is that you cannot use the default Custom Controls UX with tvOS – you must use the built-in `AVPlayerViewController` controls.
 With this, you get direct access to the advanced Siri Remote control features, for example.

 ### _Tutorial Sample:_